CS222-UIUC/team-07-project-smartride/docs/contribute-code.md

 # Contribute Code To This Project

-1. Since this is currently a school project, only CS222 team 7 members can contribute to this repo.
+1. Since this is currently a school project, only CS222 team-07 members can contribute to this repo.

 2. You should always create a new branch for developing by `git checkout -b [branch_name]`.
 Do **NOT** work directly in the `main` branch!